After long denying the company would release a hosted CRM application, SAP's CEO changed direction and said today what many had suspected all along.

 Established CRM vendors have rushed to include a hosted offering, most notably market leader Siebel Systems Inc. which launched its Siebel OnDemand more than a year ago.

-SAP executives hinted in May at the SAPphire conference in Boston that the company would release a
+SAP executives hinted in May at the SAPphire conference in Boston that the company would release a hosted offering.

 SAP also reported strong second quarter license sales, indicating it continues to take market share away from rival Oracle Corp.